-At an appropriate time, your therapist will discuss her professional background with patient and representative and provide both with information regarding her experience, education, special interests, and professional orientation.
-Patient and representative are free to ask questions at any time about your therapist's background, experience and professional orientation.
+At an appropriate time, your therapist will discuss her professional background with you and provide you with information regarding her experience, education, special interests, and professional orientation.
+You are free to ask questions at any time about your therapist's background, experience and professional orientation.